buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/kubernetes.md

   - /tyk-on-premises/kubernetes
 ---

-There are two main ways to install your *Tyk Self-Managed* installation in a Kubernetes cluster - via Helm charts and via Kubernetes manifest files.
+There are two main ways to install your Tyk Self-Managed installation in a Kubernetes cluster - via Helm charts and via Kubernetes manifest files.
-We will explain in details the installation with Helm charts since it's the most common way to install in Kubernetes.

 ### Tyk Helm Charts

-We will explain in details the installation with Helm charts since it's the most common way to install in Kubernetes.

-We will explain in details the installation using [Helm charts](/docs/tyk-self-managed/tyk-helm-chart/)) since it’s the most common way to install in Kubernetes.
+We will explain in detail the installation using [Helm Charts]({{< ref "/content/tyk-on-prem/installation/kubernetes/helm-chart.md" >}}) since it’s the most common way to install in Kubernetes.

 ### Kubernetes manifest files